-GLOB 461 - Seminar in Global Studies (4)
+GLOB 461W - Seminar in Global Studies (4)

-Building on methods from GLOB 200, emphasis is on global issues, the identification and definition of global problems, the research and writing of a substantial paper and global studies criticism.
-Students cannot receive credit for both GLOB 461 and HIST 361.
+Building on methods from GLOB 200W, emphasis is on global issues, the identification and definition of global problems, the research and writing of a substantial paper and global studies criticism.
+Students cannot receive credit for both GLOB 461 or GLOB 461W and HIST 361.

 Prerequisite: GLOB 356 or equivalent, 60 credits, and at least four of the Global Studies 300 level or above distribution courses, or consent of program director.